-In 1690, the first colonial newspaper, Publick Occurrences, portrayed Native Americans as barbarous and savage.
+In 1690, the first colonial newspaper, Publick Occurrences, portrayed Indigenous people as barbarous and savage.
 The Boston News-Letter in the early 1700s said that the local Black population was “addicted to Stealing, Lying and Purloining.”

 During the civil-rights movement, media outlets in the South, including WLBT-TV in Jackson, Mississippi, opposed integration.
 The WLBT station manager, a member of the Jackson White Citizens’ Council, used his station’s public airwaves to promote and protect segregation.

 Today, there is an illusion of choice when it comes to news and information we receive due to the internet and all the cable channels that exist.